CREAMY VANILLA CUSTARD BLUEBERRY MUFFINS – Low Carb, Keto, Gluten Free, Sugar Free

 Keep stirring the mixture with a spatula over low - medium heat.
 DON’T STOP!

-When it starts to thicken, keep stirring a bit more. (* It takes 3 - 4 minutes to thicken.)
+When it starts to thicken, stir 20 - 30 more seconds. (* It takes 3 - 4 minutes to thicken.)

-Turn off the heat.
+Turn off the heat and stir 20 - 30 more seconds.
 Add the vanilla extract and mix well.

-(Strain the custard cream through a fine mesh sieve if necessary.)
+(Strain the custard cream through a fine mesh sieve if necessary to make it smooth.)
 Pour the custard into a tray and level out.

 Place a piece of cling wrap over the custard.
 Stick the wrap to the custard by pressing lightly to prevent a film from forming on top of the custard.